JJWallis/todo-app/README.md

 ### The challenge

-Users should be able to:
+Your users should be able to:

 -  View the optimal layout for the app depending on their device's screen size
 -  See hover states for all interactive elements on the page